davegallant/site/content/post/what-to-do-with-a-homelab/index.md

 draft: false
 keywords: []
 description: ""
-tags: ['tailscale', 'homelab', 'netdata', 'jellyfin', 'plex', 'pihole', 'virtualization', 'adguard', 'grafana']
+tags:
+  [
+    "tailscale",
+    "homelab",
+    "netdata",
+    "jellyfin",
+    "plex",
+    "pihole",
+    "virtualization",
+    "adguard",
+    "grafana",
+    "self-hosted",
+  ]
 author: "Dave Gallant"
 ---

-A homelab can be an inexpensive way to host a multitude of internal/external services and learn *a lot* in the process.
+A homelab can be an inexpensive way to host a multitude of internal/external services and learn _a lot_ in the process.

 <!--more-->

 Do you want host your own Media server?
 Ad blocker?
 Web server?
 Are you interested in learning more about Linux?
 Virtualization?
 Networking?
 Security?
 Building a homelab can be an entertaining playground to enhance your computer skills.